-The archeological site of Liternum restored by ACCA software through site surveying, points cloud and BIM technology
+The archaeological site of Liternum restored by ACCA software through site surveying, points cloud and BIM technology

 Located in the area north of Cuma, Liternum was founded in 194 BC together with Puteoli and Volturnum, as a maritime colony on the left bank of Lake Patria and assigned to three hundred veterans of the second Punic war.
 The town is mainly famous as a residence of the Roman general Publius Cornelius Scipio the African, who withdrew in exile from Rome and was buried there.